ChristianSiebke/DReaM-Driver-Reaction-Model/DoxyGen/Function/Markdown/Simulation/Input_Output/Input_Output.md

 This section contains all events that occurred during the invocation.
 Event can either be triggered by an EventDetector, Manipulator or by certain vehicle components.
 They are used to track special behavior in the simulation.
-The visualization uses those tags to generate markers on the timeline.

 | Attribute          | Description                                                                                                                                                                                |
 |--------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|